fauniesz/pizza/README.md

 I use HTML, CSS, Bootstrap, JQuery, Objected Oriented JavaScript.

+Big thanks to my friend Eli Duke for helping me when I got super dooper stuck mid way through and was about to lose my entire mind!

 Specifications

 The user can enter what type or pizza they want, what size and the option to add another order.
 Once submitted they have the option for delivery.